Warning: This story contains details that might be disturbing to some. Discretion is advised.

 Minassian eventually walked to the company and rented the van, telling an employee he was going to be moving furniture.
 However, he drove to the area of Yonge Street and Finch Avenue West and began his attack, which he referenced in a post on Facebook.

-After one of the injured victims was hit near Yonge Street and Kempford Boulevard, the Crown described how the force of the impact “caused the victim’s socks to be knocked off his feet” and part of the vehicle broke away.
+After one of the injured victims was hit near Yonge Street and Kempford Boulevard, Callaghan said the force of the impact “caused the victim’s socks to be knocked off his feet” and part of the vehicle broke away.

 In another example showcasing the force of the impact, Beverly Smith, who was 80 at the time, was hit near Yonge Street and Empress Avenue.
-The Crown said the damage from the van left her with exposed organs and both of her legs had to be amputated.
+He said the damage from the van left her with exposed organs and both of her legs had to be amputated.

 As Minassian proceeded south on Yonge Street, 33-year-old Andrea Bradden was walking when she was struck.
-Her drink flew back onto the windshield, something Minassian later would tell police in a previously released four-hour interview caused him to end the attack.
+Her drink flew back onto the windshield, something that ultimately to the end of the attack, Minassian would later tell police in a previously released four-hour interview.

 Minassian was arrested moments later by Const.
 Ken Lam, who was praised for his use of de-escalation techniques during the arrest and for not using a weapon.
 In-cruiser video footage was shown of Lam pulling alongside where Minassian was stopped on Poyntz Avenue.